Non-asymptotic confidence intervals for MCMC in practice

-The diagnostic uses multiple sequences to assess convergence.
-First, $m$ parallel chains are run for $2n$ steps.
-Then the first $n$ terms of each chain are thrown away.
-After this, the \emph{between}, and \emph{within sequence variations} are computed for each estimated function $f$ of interest.
-From these, one computes a quantity called \emph{potential scale reduction}.
-Furthermore, one can estimate the \emph{effective number of independent samples}, corresponding to the aggregate number of ``independent" samples from the $m$ parallel runs.

-The chain is assumed to have reached stationary distribution when the potential scale reduction is sufficiently close to 1.
-The main advantage of this approach is that it is easy to implement, and is available in most statistical packages.
-However, it does not offer a quantitative bound on the error of the estimate $\left(\sum_{i=1}^n f(X_i)\right)/n-\E_{\pi}f$, and it does not have a rigorous theoretical explanation.
+In this section we briefly review two approaches to estimating the errors of MCMC empirical averages: the central limit theorem and concentration inequalities.
+We note that there are some other convergence diagnostic methods in the literature for choosing the ``burn-in time'', such as the Gelman-Rubin diagnostic (see \cite{gelman1992inference}, \cite{cowles1996markov}, \cite{HandbookofMCMC}).
+However, we are unaware of generally applicable methods with rigorous theoretical justification.

-\subsection{Error estimation by the central limit theorem}
+\subsubsection{Error estimation by the central limit theorem}

-The following central limit theorem (CLT) for Markov chains is from \\ \cite{Robertsgeneral} (Theorems 23 and 24, and Proposition 29). \begin{thm} Let $(X_i)_{i\ge 1}$ be a Markov chain taking values in some general state space $\Omega$, with stationary distribution $\pi$.
+The following central limit theorem (CLT) for Markov chains is stated as in \cite{Robertsgeneral} (Theorems 23 and 24, and Proposition 29). \begin{thm} Let $(X_i)_{i\ge 1}$ be a Markov chain taking values in some general state space $\Omega$, with stationary distribution $\pi$.
 Let $f:\Omega\to \R$, with $\E_{\pi}(f^2)<\infty$.
 Define the asymptotic variance of $f$, denoted by $\sigma^2$ as

 Let $Z_n:=\frac{1}{n}\sum_{i=1}^n f(X_i)$, then if $(X_i)_{i\ge 1}$ is uniformly ergodic, then for $\pi$-almost every starting point $x$ (i.e.\ $X_1=x$),

 The same holds if $(X_i)_{i\ge 1}$ is geometrically ergodic, and $\E_{\pi}(f^{2+\delta})<\infty$ for some $\delta>0$. \end{thm} \begin{remark} For reversible/non-reversible chains, respectively,